gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/ping-federate-integration.md

 This guide provides information on how to:

-*   Set up passwordless authentication to your Ping Federate single sign on
+*   Set up passwordless authentication to your Ping Federate single sign on.
-*   Set up Beyond Identity as a Delegated Identity Provider in Ping Federatee
+*   Set up Beyond Identity as a Delegated Identity Provider in Ping Federate.

 #### Step 1.
 Create a new OIDC connection